Midalakadu

 Midalakkadu is a Developing City in the Kanniyakumari district in the Indian state of Tamil Nadu.
 It is approximately 56 km from Thiruvananthapuram.
 It is a junction of four roads.

 Geography

 Coastal villages are Midalam in the west side, Kurumpanai in the south side, Karungal in the north side and Palapallam in the east side.

 Midalakkadu is located in the center of Karungal and Kurumpanai.

+Good Shepherd Church

+The Roman Catholic church in Midalakadu is the Good Shepherd Church, established in 2003 and located in Kanyakumari district.
+It functions under the Roman-Latin rite as part of the Diocese of Kottar.